1. There is no scientific evidence that gender reassignment has a positive health effect.

 Furthermore, Karolinska Hospital's investigators have systematically sent out questionnaires prematurely to their own transgender patients who underwent SRS.
 Typically, surveys have been sent less than 6 months after surgery, with questions about whether they are satisfied with the gender reassignment.
 Long-term follow-ups are missing (even though these are required by Swedish legislation).
 It is well known that during the first year after gender reassignment, the patients who underwent SRS experience "Euphoria" which then slowly turns into regret.
 The typical time for regret, however, is 5 years but can often stay "hidden" for others except the closest family for 10-15 years.
 The team at the Karolinska/ ANOVA does not mention the problems that lie in their very inadequate definition, in the investigations and lacking follow-up.
 This makes Karolinskas objectivity questionable.
 REFERENCES

-It is strange that ANOVA, the Karolinska Hospital, Sweden, present a low incidence (about 4%) with mental problems (C Dhejne et al., 2016) in their investigations of co-morbidity of transpersons.
+It is strange that ANOVA, the Karolinska Hospital, Sweden, present a low incidence (about 4%) with mental problems (C Dhejne et al., 2016) in their summary of investigations of co-morbidity of transpersons.
+This they find from "meta studies" without presenting their own data, and neglecting to present teh limitations in their summary.
 Again, Karolinska seems to build a report with "smoke screens" and lacking credibility.
 Their statistics is so distinctly different from another Scandinavian study and from what has become international consensus.

 4. Gender reassignment (hormones and or surgery) does not reduce psychiatric problems.